Recursive Functions using a Trampoline in Clojure

 (trampoline (is-odd?
 10000))

-Thanks to the anonymous function shorthand macro and core ‘trampoline’ function there is not a lot of boilerplate that is required to make this algorithm more efficient.
+Thanks to the anonymous function shorthand macro and the core trampoline function, there is not a lot of boilerplate required to make this algorithm more efficient.

 Factorial

-We can also take advantage of the trampoline when faced with self-recursive tail-position calls in an environment which does not implicitly optimise for such a case.
+We can also take advantage of the trampoline when faced with self-recursive tail-position calls.
+This is useful in an environment which does not implicitly optimise for such cases.

 (defn factorial